tkram01/alphafold_fork/README.md

 The setup is identical to regular AlphaFold.
 If have already setup of AlphaFold you only need to change the `data_dir` in `run_alphafold.py` to point to the location of `$DOWNLOAD_DIR` containing all the databases and model parameters.

-If you are setting up AlphaFold for the first time you can follow the instructions here: https://github.com/deepmind/alphafold/
+If you are setting up AlphaFold for the first time (a shorter version of adapted from: https://github.com/deepmind/alphafold/):

-But a shorter version are included below for simplicity

 1. Download genetic databases (see below).
 1. Download model parameters (see below).
+1. Create a conda environment `conda env create -f afsample.yml`

 ### Genetic databases